Cheltenham Festival, March 2025

 The grand opening of the 2025 Festival would be brought in by the championship final for novice two mile hurdlers, the Supreme Novices' Hurdle.
 The first of four Grade One events of the afternoon has an unsurprisingly deep history of producing top notch horses, including those who weren't successful on the day.
 Champion Hurdle winners, Champion Chase winners and even Gold Cup winners have been sourced from this race over the decades, including the mercurial talents Altior, Sprinter Sacre, Kicking King, War Of Attrition, Best Mate, Brave Inca and Douvan since the turn of the millenium.
 Last year, the race lacked slightly in depth of quality with soft ground added into the equation.
 The Henry de Bromhead-trained Slade Steel would land the festival opener under Rachael Blackmore.
 The race would also be renamed to honour the late Michael O'Sullivan, a fantastic young jockey who tragically lost his life recently in a fall that rocked the world of horse racing.
 His breakthrough moment came in this very race when winning on Marine Nationale in 2023.
 A fitting touch for a young man who still remains firmly in the thoughts of those competing this week.

 This year's renewal looked worthy of the prestigious status with plenty of future stars lining up at the tape for the opening contest.
 Willie Mullins has a stranglehold on the novice hurdling division and that would ring true here with the leading Irish trainer saddling half of the twelve runners going to post.
 The first five in the racecard would all belong to the Closutton stable and they would be led by Funiculi Funicula.
 The French recruit joined the yard at the end of last year before winning on Irish debut by a huge margin which stamped his ticket to the Festival.
 The JP McManus silks would be carried by Irancy, who has seen his career interrupted at various stages.
 He would remind punters of his talent with a strong travelling success towards the end of last year.
 The third Mullins horse would be the five year old Karbau.
 He would have to improve on pure form, but he was another very easy winner last time out and comes from the family of a top chaser.
 Gigginstown Stud would also have a runner with Willie Mullins in the form of Karniquet.
 The five year old was a wide margin winner on stable debut and has since run at this level the last two starts.
 He would be left behind by his stablemate Kopek Des Bordes, who looks to be the next big thing from Closutton.
 The five year old has looked top class in all three starts, most recently in a Grade One at Leopardstown and was the choice of Paul Townend.
 He would be all the rage ahead of the opener.
 The first non-Mullins trained runner would represent old rival Gordon Elliott, the six year old Romeo Coolio.
 He finished second in the Champion Bumper last season and has progressed to a high level over hurdles this season.
 He ranked as the biggest threat to the favourite Kopek Des Bordes.
 The sixth and final runner for Willie Mullins would be the one time antepost favourite Salvator Mundi.
 The chestnut competed at last year's festival and remains lightly raced.
 He would overcome plenty of issues to win a Grade Two last time out, finishing late and fast.
 Last year's winning trainer Henry de Bromhead would be doubly represented here.
 The longer priced runner would be Sky Lord, who overturned a Mullins hotpot for his first success, but was then overhauled in the final stages in a Grade Two last time.
 The British challenge would rely on just two runners in a disappointing turnout for the home team.
-The first would be the locally trained Tripoli Flyer, who has quietly developed into a smart novice.
-He would join the Supreme fold with an impressive Grade Two win at Kempton last time.
+The British challenge was originally two fold, but a last minute withdrawal of the Fergal O'Brien-trained Tripoli Flyer left just one horse to fly the flag for the home team.
 Former champion trainer Paul Nicholls would saddle Tutti Quanti here at long odds.
 The five year old hasn't done much wrong, but his form is a long way short of the required level for this race.
 There would be a potentially poignant win for the Barry Connell-trained William Munny, who carried the Marine Nationale silks for this year's running.
 The seven year old was a high class bumper horse last season and took a while to get off the mark over hurdles, but did the job in very impressive style.
 The twelve strong field would be completed by the dark horse Workahead, representing last year's winning connections Rachael Blackmore and Henry de Bromhead.
 The seven year old travelled and jumped well when landing a maiden hurdle over Christmas and was pitched straight into this grade.

 Winner: KOPEK DES BORDES (#5) (No Risk At All x Miss Berry) - P. Townend - W. Mullins